 10. Members are responsible for helping to ensure that our Club Purpose (See Constitution - Article II) is maintained at the weekly meetings by informing visitors in their group about the traditional nature of our music and discouraging the playing or singing of other types of music.

-Honary Members will be defined from this point on as any member, or nonmember who has made a significant contribution to the Jackson Area Plectral Society that has been deemed worthy of honary mention and status.
-Honary members, as the name implies, are those who have been honored for their outstanding contribution to the club.
+Honorary Members will be defined from this point on as any member, or nonmember who has made a significant contribution to the Jackson Area Plectral Society that has been deemed worthy of honorary mention and status.
+Honorary members, as the name implies, are those who have been honored for their outstanding contribution to the club.
 They do not have any authority or priviledge to vote on any issues concerning club functions.
-Their is no age restriction for an honorary member.14.
-Lifetime Members:
+Their is no age restriction for an honorary member.

 Lifetime members are those members of the club who like Honorary Members have made a significant contribution to the club, but do maintain the right to vote on issues concerning club function.
-A Lifetime Member must be a current member of the club and be at least 70 years of age.15.
-Club Badges:
+A Lifetime Member must be a current member of the club and be at least 70 years of age.

 Samples of Oldtime Music: